2024 Solar Incentives Guide for West Chicago, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a specific (generally small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and the like are typically given by your state government.
-SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (generally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and performance-based incentives in general are typically given by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Solar Financing